powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 - the lowest tap position
 - the highest tap position
 - the position index of the current tap (which has to be within the highest and lowest tap position bounds)
-- whether the tap changer is regulating or not; a ratio tap changer always regulates on the voltage
+- whether the tap changer is regulating or not
+- the regulation mode, which can be `VOLTAGE` or `REACTIVE_POWER`: the tap changer either regulates the voltage or the reactive power
-- the regulation value (in `kV`)
+- the regulation value (either a voltage value in `kV` or a reactive power value in `MVar`)
 - the regulating terminal, which can be local or remote: it is the specific connection point on the network where the setpoint is measured.
 - the target deadband, which defines a margin on the regulation so as to avoid an excessive update of controls
 - whether the ratio tap changer can change tap positions onload or only offload